vgmstream/vgmstream/doc/BUILD-LIB.md

 ### FFmpeg
 vgmstream's FFmpeg builds for **Windows** and static builds for **Linux** remove many unnecessary parts of FFmpeg to trim down its gigantic size, and, on Windows, are also built with the "-vgmstream" suffix to prevent clashing with other plugins.
 Current options can be seen in `ffmpeg_options.txt`.
 Shared **Linux** builds usually link to system FFmpeg without issues, while standard FFmpeg DLLs may work (renamed to -vgmstream).

-FFmpeg can be compiled with *libopus* (external lib) rather than internal *opus*.
-This is used because FFmpeg decodes incorrectly Opus files used some in games (mostly low bitrate).
-In older versions this was audibly wrong, but currently the difference shouldn't be that much, but still not that accurate compared with *libopus* (PCM sample diffs of +5000), so *vgmstream* enables it.
-Getting *libopus* recognized can be unwieldly, so internal *opus* is a decent enough substitute (remove `--enable-libopus` and change `libopus` to `opus` in `--enable-decoder` from options, and remove `--enable-custom-modes` from *configure*).

 GCC and MSVC need `yasm.exe` somewhere in `PATH` to properly compile/optimize: https://yasm.tortall.net (add `--disable-yasm` to *configure* options to disable, may decrease performance).

 FFmpeg uses separates DLLs, that depend on each other like this: